 The Still Family history in New Jersey is unique, but not so different from many other African American families.
 Rich in history and fakelore, the story of Levin and Charity Still's documented history began in the late 1700’s.
 Charity's name, prior to her escaping the peculiar institution of American slavery, was Sidney.
 Her husband’s last name was Steel and not Still.

 Levin and Sidney Steel lived on two nearby plantations between Talbot and Caroline Counties in Maryland.
 Levin’s slave owner was young man named William Wood and they were close to the same age.
 Sidney’s slave owner was Alexander Griffin.
 Levin was able to purchase his freedom in 1798.
-He stayed around on the Maryland Eastern shore area in order to keep a close eye on his wife Sidney.
+He stayed around on the Maryland Eastern shore area in order to keep a close eye on his wife, Sidney.

-    Finally, Levin and Sidney reunited in Greenwich, NJ.
-Leaving Greenwich soon after headed further north in New Jersey.
-They soon found themselves in Evesham,NJ where there were other fugitive and free Africans living.
+Finally, Levin and Sidney reunited in Greenwich, New Jersey.
+Leaving Greenwich soon after, the family headed further north in New Jersey.
+They soon found themselves in Evesham, New Jersey where there were other fugitive and free Africans living.
 They were befriended by an established South Jersey family with the last name Still.
-So in order to hide Sidney and her fugitive children from evil slave catchers they changed her name to Charity and assumed a new last name Still.
+So in order to hide Sidney and her fugitive children from evil slave catchers, they changed her name to Charity and assumed a new last name, Still.

-    The saga continues...........
+The saga continues..........